 One homeowner asked his O’Connor’s tax agent just to protest every other year, ostensibly to reduce his tax consulting fees.
 The savings on a commercial property valued at $3,000,000 can be significant when you protest every year.
 He didn’t think it was fair that he had to pay for a protest annually, though he himself wasn’t protesting annually.
 But once he understood that he only paid a percentage of the savings when he won, he committed to protesting annually.
 Everyone wins when you protest your taxes annually.

 Don’t delay!
-The deadline to protest for 2017 was May 15th!
+The deadline to protest is May 15th!
 To sign up for the Commercial Property Tax Protection Program, click here and we will protest for you every year.